Cave automatic virtual environment: Applications

 The concept of the original CAVE has been reapplied and is currently being used in a variety of fields.
 Many universities own CAVE systems.
 CAVEs have many uses.
 Many engineering companies use CAVEs to enhance product development.
 Prototypes of parts can be created and tested, interfaces can be developed, and factory layouts can be simulated, all before spending any money on physical parts.
 This gives engineers a better idea of how a part will behave in the product in its entirety.
 CAVEs are also used more and more in the collaborative planning in construction sector.
 Researchers can use CAVE system to conduct their research topic in a more accessible and effective method.
 For example, CAVEs was applied on the investigation of training subjects on landing an F-16 aircraft.
+At Brown University, novelist Robert Coover taught electronic literature students to create literary works for the CAVE; Screen is a VR work to come out of this.

 The EVL team at UIC released the CAVE2 in October 2012.
 Similar to the original CAVE, it is a 3D immersive environment but is based on LCD panels rather than projection.